 Starting a Business in Ireland

-If you are thinking of setting up a business there are a number of issues you need to consider.
+If you are thinking of setting up a business there are a number of things you will need to consider.
 Different supports and regulations apply, depending on your particular situation.
 You may be employed, unemployed or someone who is coming from outside Ireland to set up a business.
 This page highlights some of the important information you need to know with links to relevant topics.

 Business planning